zerynth/docs/docs/reference/guide/docs/seqmap.md

 sequence operations.
 They interoperate not just with operands of the same type, but with any bytes-like object.
 Due to this flexibility, they can be freely mixed in operations without causing errors.
 However, the return type of the result may depend on the order of operands.

-NOTE: Contrary to Python, in Zerynth the methods on bytes and bytearray objects accept strings as their arguments, just as the methods on strings accept bytes as their arguments.
+NOTE: Contrary to Python, in Zerynth the methods on bytes and bytearray objects accept strings as theirarguments, just as the methods on strings accept bytes as their arguments.
 For example, you can write:

 ```
 a = "abc"